 Accessibility: While in New Zealand, individuals with disabilities may find accessibility and accommodation different from what they find in the United States.
-Every new building and major reconstruction in New Zealand must provide "reasonable and adequate" access for people with disabilities, but please be aware that most buildings pre-date this requirement.
+Every new building and major reconstruction in New Zealand must provide "reasonable and adequate" access for people with disabilities, but be aware that most buildings pre-date this requirement.
 Most facilities have wheelchair access.
-Some buses in towns and cities are equipped to cater for the disabled, but most public transport is not.
+Some buses in towns and cities are equipped to cater to the disabled, but most public transport is not.
 If you are planning a holiday and need information on facilities for disabled people, please visit the Immigration of New Zealand’s website and the New Zealand Tourism website.
-Most transport operators can serve people with special needs, but it is a good idea to phone ahead to tell them what your needs are.
+Most transport operators can serve people with special needs, but it is a good idea to phone ahead to tell them in advance what your needs are.

 Car parking allocated for individuals with a disability is available in New Zealand.
-We suggest you bring a letter from your medical provider, detailing your medical condition and need for accessible parking on his or her professional letterhead.
+We suggest you bring a letter from your medical provider, detailing your medical condition and your need for accessible parking on his or her professional letterhead.
 You can read more about how to qualify for accessible parking spaces on the CCS Disability Action website.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Quality medical care is widely available, but waiting lists exist for certain types of treatment.
-High-quality medication (both over-the-counter and prescription) is widely available at local pharmacies, although the name of the product may differ from the U.S. versions.
+High-quality medication (both over-the-counter and prescription) is widely available at local pharmacies, although the name of the product may differ from the U.S. version.
 Access to medical care may be less available in rural areas.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health services.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.